ByteWelder/DroneCrafting/source/2_Technical/Batteries.md

 voltage, the amps and the time (in hours).

 Thus, a `14.8 V` battery with `1500 mAh` capacity has `14.8 V` x `1.5 Ah` = `22,2 Wh` of energy.

+# Battery storage

+The energy in `Wh` that a battery contains is relevant when storing your batteries.
+Proper battery storage solution come with a `Wh` rating, specifying how much energy it can withhold in case of a LiPo fire.

+LiPo bags (the ones with velcro) will not stop a LiPo fire.
+It can, however, contain the flames of the LiPo fire somewhat, when you have one that is of decent quality.

+If you want to store your batteries safely, a solution like the [BatSafe](https://www.bat-safe.com) is a much safer one.
+This particular model is claimed to have a `220 Wh` capacity.
+There are various [videos on Youtube](https://www.youtube.com/results?search_query=batsafe+test) that showcase some LiPo fire tests.

+It is of utmost importance to not store your LiPos on or near a flammable surface (e.g. wood).
+Even if you use a more effective storage solution like a BatSafe, but _especially_ if you only use LiPo bags.
+It is also not advisable to store LiPo batteries inside your house.
+Not only are the flames dangerous, but the fumes of the LiPo fire are toxic.

 # "C" Rating